 The Mid-Atlantic Coastal Plain covers southern New Jersey, all of Delaware, Maryland's eastern and western shores, and the eastern shore of Virginia.
 It is bordered by the Atlantic Ocean to the East and the Piedmont to the West.
 This includes the Delmarva Peninsula, which sits between the Delaware Bay, the Atlantic Ocean, and the Chesapeake Bay.
 The Delmarva Peninsula is the home to the previously federally endangered (delisted in 2015) Delmarva fox squirrel.
 The peninsula is an extremely important migratory route in the fall for southbound birds.
 Over 10 million birds pass through the area each year, using it as a stopover to rest and eat (Audubon, 2013).
 It also provides important breeding habitat for wintering species.
-The Mid-Atlantic Coastal Plain houses nearly 1,000,000 hectares of wetlands which provide wildlife habitat. support unique plant communities, mitigate storm effects, and improve water guality.
+The Mid-Atlantic Coastal Plain houses nearly 1,000,000 hectares of wetlands which provide wildlife habitat, support unique plant communities, mitigate storm effects, and improve water quality.
 Some of the unique and important plant communities found in this region include Atlantic white-cedar forests and the Delmarva bays.

 Land development and fragmentation poses a threat to much of the area's habitat.
 From 1996 to 2006, the Mid-Atlantic Coastal plain lost approximately 40,000 acres of wetlands, with conversion to agriculture accounting for 48% of that loss (U.S. EPA, 2015).
 Southern pine beetle (SBP) and spotted lantern fly are two pest threats facing the area.
 SPB has been found in southern Maryland and on the Eastern Shore, and its northernmost extent is in southern New Jersey.
 Spotted Lantern was found in Cecil County Maryland in 2018, and as of 2019 has been detected in multiple other Mid-Atlantic States (University of Maryland Extension, 2019).
 Climate change and its resulting sea level rise also pose threats to the area.
-It is predicted that the sea level will rise between 1.2 and 4.2 feet by 2100, depending on the amount of emissions reductions achieved (Boesch, 2018).
-Some of the effects of sea level rise include shoreline erosion, deterioration of tidal wetlands, saltwater intrusion, more frequent high-tide flooding, and tropical storm surges spreading further inland.
-Saltwater intrusion can kill trees, depending on their tolerance, and turn once productive agriculture land unfarmable.
+It is predicted that the sea level will rise between 1.2 and 4.2 feet by

-Figure 35.
-Map of the Delmarva Peninsula, Mid-Atlantic Coastal Plain multi-state priority area
+Figure 36 Map of the Delmarva Peninsula, Mid-Atlantic Coastal Plain multi-state priority area